TITLE: Alarms/Low Voltage Technician

 - Instructs employees in the use of alarm systems.
 Establishes and coordinates alarm codes and keeps a record of those having access to such codes.

 - Coordinates required fire alarm tests and assists with practice drill evacuations.
-Reviews fire systems with Fire Marshall’s office and local inspectors to insure legal and safe systems.
+Reviews fire systems with Fire Marshall’s office and local inspectors to ensure legal and safe systems.

 - Maintains inventory of essential parts and equipment to ensure repairs and installation in a timely manner.